CAFETIERE / FRENCH PRESS GRIND COFFEE

 Can you use regular ground coffee in a french press?

-We recommend using a coarser grind of coffee for your cafetiere, which we can grind for you.
-If you have a pre-ground coffee, just reduce the brew time for the finer grind size.
+We recommend using a coarser coffee grind for your cafetiere, which we can grind for you.
+If you have a pre-ground coffee, reduce the brew time for the finer grind size.

 What is the ratio for french press or cafetiere coffee?